Louisville Slugger Museum & Factory: Factory tour

 The tour of the Louisville Slugger bat factory consists of five stops showing how the famous bats are made.
 Tours typically last around 30 minutes.
 Though full production may not be in place on evenings, weekends and holidays, bat making still occurs on every tour and all guests receive a complimentary mini-bat at the end.

-In 2015, the Louisville Slugger Museum & Factory was named one of the most beautiful factories in the world.
+In 2015, the Louisville Slugger Museum & Factory was named the twelfth most beautiful factory in the world by CMMS Software Insight.

 Living Legend Award

 Starting in 2007, Louisville Slugger Museum & Factory has awarded a "Living Legend" Award.
 The Award coincides with an annual memorabilia auction from Philadelphia-based auction house Hunt Auctions.